Complex Criminal Law

 Approach in criminal cases

-For me, criminal defence does not mean conducting every case loudly.
+For me, criminal defense does not mean conducting every case loudly.
 Very often a calm, structured and discreet approach is more successful – especially where, in addition to the criminal-law dimension, professional or economic consequences also have to be taken into account.

-In extensive case files I use modern AI tools – within a protected data environment – to analyse the material.
+In extensive case files I use modern AI tools – within a protected data environment – to analyze the material.
 Particularly with files running to many thousands of pages, this makes it possible to identify patterns, contradictions and exculpatory details much more quickly.
 It provides a level of overview that was previously hardly attainable and allows for superior, more precise reactions during the taking of evidence.

 - Early involvement – ideally before any first interview or statement to the authorities.